 8 questions to ask before you decide to reprice or refinance your home loan

 First, what is repricing?
-It simply means you renegotiate the contract and interest terms with your current bank and recontract with them, hence you “re-price”.
+It simply means you renegotiate the interest and package terms with your current bank and recontract with them, hence you “re-price”.

-On the other hand, refinancing involves you taking your mortgage from one bank to another.
-Doing so requires slightly more time and effort which is part of your costs.
-You will then look at the overall cost-benefit ratio before you decide.
-In the age of digital banking and advent of mortgage comparison sites, the time and effort required to refinance has been greatly reduced.
+On the other hand, refinancing involves you taking your home loan in Singapore from one bank to another.
+Doing so requires slightly more time and effort but the potential interest savings over the long run can be significant as many of our clients have discovered.
+It pays to stay ahead of the curve and take active steps to position your mortgage according to movements in the interest rate cycle.
+Furthermore, in the age of digital banking and advent of mortgage comparison sites, the time and effort required to refinance has been greatly reduced.

 Beyond interest savings, what are some other considerations you should look at before you decide whether to reprice or refinance your home loan?
-There are eight questions to ask yourself:
+There are eight questions you need to ask yourself:

 1. How early should I start my review?

 Unknown to most, you can ink a new home loan contract with another lender as early as six months before your lock-in expires.
-This can work for you in periods of interest rate escalation where you can lock down a lower fixed rate mortgage early.
+This can work extremely well for you in periods of interest rate escalation where you get to lock down a lower fixed rate mortgage early.

 2. Should I use a mortgage broker?

-The best part is the service comes free to homeowners as banks pay brokers a small referral fee as part of the product distribution costs.
+The best part is the service comes free to homeowners as banks pay brokers a small referral fee as part of the product distribution costs, which does not affect your interest rate.
+Feel free to validate this.
+This is because the banks pay distribution costs be it in the form of referral fees to third-party brokers, or as commissions for their staff when you approach the banks’ mortgage specialists directly.

 3. Will I be buying or selling a property soon?

 Even before you delve into rates, think about whether you will be selling the property in the next two to three years.
-You won’t want to pay the 1.50% redemption penalty (on the outstanding loan amount) when you sell within the lock-in period.
-The usual events that trigger the need to sell revolves around family needs: to move closer to new school, new work place, or to be near aging parents, and so on.
+There’s no point saving 0.2 per cent in interest but end up paying a 1.50% redemption penalty (on the outstanding loan amount) when you sell within the ubiquitous 2 year lock-in period!
+The usual events that trigger the need to sell revolves mostly around family needs: to move closer to new school, new work place, or to be near aging parents, and so on.

 Even if you are not selling, what about the need to buy a second or even a third investment property in which case there may be a need to decouple an existing property holding.
-The best time to decouple will be during a mortgage review when the lock-in ends (decoupling involves a part-sale of property which attracts lock-in penalties).
+The best time to decouple will be during a mortgage review when the lock-in ends (decoupling involves a part-sale of property which attracts the same lock-in penalty).

 4. Will I need to borrow more or pay down in the next five years?

-People have changing needs at different stages in their life cycle.
+People have changing and evolving needs at different stages in their lives.
 There are times when you want a debt-free lifestyle nearing retirement, and there are times when you need capital to exploit opportunities during your most productive years.
 Is there any need for an injection of funds in the next five years?

-For private property owners, mortgage withdrawal equity loan (more commonly known as term loan in the industry) is the cheapest leverage you will ever find as it is secured against your property.
+For private property owners, home equity loan (or what is known commonly as term loan in the industry) is the cheapest leverage you will ever find as it is secured against your property.
 There’s also much lower risk of a “margin call” or high penalties to pay unlike business loans, revolving lines of credit, personal loans, etc.

-The best time to gear up will be during refinancing when you get the lowest interest package for both the housing loan and the term loan.
-At the same time, the lock-ins expiry for both portions of the loan will be close (usually within a month) which facilitates your mortgage review later.
-Another benefit is the cost angle.
-Taking up a fresh term loan during refinancing will just cost usually an extra $200 in legal fees which the new bank helps to defray with its legal subsidy or cash rebate.
-Contrast that with taking up a term loan with your existing bank which will cost at least $1,400-1,500, and there’s no subsidy for that.
+The best time to gear up for a home equity loan term loan will be during refinancing when you get the lowest interest package on both the housing loan and the term loan.
+At the same time, the lock-in expiry for both portions of the loan will be close (usually within a month) which facilitates your mortgage review later.

 5. What’s the current outlook for interest rate?